alatarum/frugen/README.md

   If autodetection is chosen (see the 'set' option below), then the tool will attempt to encode the new data the most compact/efficient way.
-It will start with binary encoding.
-If your data string contains anything except for hex digits (0-9, A-F), the tool will expand the charset and attempt to use BCD+.
-  If that doesn't fit, 6-bit ASCII will be attempted.
-Finally, the data string will be copied as is (plain text encoding) if none of the encoding worked.
+It will start with 6-bit ASCII encoding as it yields the most compact result.
+If your data string contains anything beyond uppercase ASCII, digits, and punctuation, the tool will expand the charset and attempt to use BCD+.
+If that doesn't fit, a binary encoding will be attempted.
+If there is anything beyond hex digits, then finally the data string will be copied as is (plain text encoding).

+  \b NOTE: Previous versions of `frugen` would start with binary encoding,
+           having the rest of the order the same.

   If you choose to preserve the original encoding, please note that `frugen` will fail if your new data cannot be encoded using the same encoding type as the original.
 For instance, if your original data was "ACME" encoded as 6-bit ASCII, and you want to preserve the encoding, but the new data is "A Company Making Everything", then the tool will fail because 6-bit encoding doesn't allow for lowercase characters.
-Please note, though, that if you choose text or json output format, then no validity check will be immediately performed on the new value.
-The tool will then fail only on the attempt to convert the resulting json template to binary form, not earlier.

   Input binary FRU files (or templates as considered by frugen) may contain multirecord areas.
-Such areas consists of many so-called 'records' of various types, including some OEM ones that aren't covered by IPMI FRU specification.
+Such areas consist of many so-called 'records' of various types, including some OEM ones that aren't covered by IPMI FRU specification.
   It is impossible for `frugen` or `libfru` to support them all, but the best effort is made to not destroy them at least.
-When using a binary FRU file as a template, and binary format for the output, `frugen` will copy any unsupported MR records from the source into the destination without any alteration.
-The same approach will be applied to the iternal use area, the contents of which are completely OEM-specific and can not be parsed.
+When using a binary FRU file as a template, `frugen` will load such records as raw type (see \ref fru_mr_rec_t.raw), and will save them into json output as 'custom'

+  A similar approach is used for the iternal use area, the contents of which are completely OEM-specific and can not be parsed.
+The are is decoded as a hex string and then encoded back into a raw binary.

 ### Invocation